gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 You must **link** your Azure IoT Central Application with the Azure Sphere Tenant that your Azure Sphere was claimed into.

-1. Right mouse click, and open in a new tab the [instructions to set up Azure IoT Central to work with Azure Sphere](https://docs.microsoft.com/en-au/azure-sphere/app-development/setup-iot-central?WT.mc_id=github-blog-dglover#step-2-download-the-tenant-authentication-ca-certificate).
-2. Complete steps 2 to 5.
+1. Right mouse click, and open in a new tab the [instructions to set up Azure IoT Central to work with Azure Sphere](https://docs.microsoft.com/en-au/azure-sphere/app-development/setup-iot-central?WT.mc_id=github-blog-dglover#step-2-download-the-tenant-authentication-ca-certificate), and complete steps 2 to 5.

 ---